 Consider the scenarios in which a parent typically receives a call from the school.
 A child is misbehaving, performing poorly, or perhaps injured.
 If schools only initiate contact when there is a problem parents are conditioned to dread a call from the school.
 However, what if a teacher reached out to relay positive news?
 Perhaps a student managed their behavior appropriately instead of losing their temper, or demonstrated a leadership quality for the first time.
 When parents hear positive news from the school they associate these positive feelings with their child and in turn become more supportive of the school.

 Schools have a lot of information to disseminate, but unless they can make that information relevant to the audience they miss the opportunity to fully engage with their own support systems.
-Identifying the members of a hive, and recognizing that students have multiple caregivers, will help them refine their messages to fit the audience.
-Engaging the community as well as parents in the school culture impacts more than just the child’s ability to succeed in the classroom, and inspires support for the school.
+Identifying the members of a hive, and recognizing that students have multiple hive members beyond mom, will help them refine their messages to fit the audience.
+Engaging the community, as well as parents, in the school culture impacts more than just the child’s ability to succeed in the classroom, and inspires support for the school.